Mohanavadivel-git/caasworkshop/lessons/17-contdeploy.md

    It should say Hello CDSID with your CDSID.

-   And have a new summary: A simple python web app built by your CDSID using a template.
+   And have a new summary: A simple python web app built by your CDSID during the Continuous Deployment exercise.

    Both having been set in the build config via the parameter in `build-config.env`.